mer-hybris/hadk.sailfishos.org/manual-install.rst

 You can interact with the Sailfish OS rootfs and carry out maintenance (editing files, installing packages, etc..) when booted into an Android system.
 You have to have your rootfs already installed/extracted.
-You can use Android's WIFI connectivity to connect to the Internet and download updates:
+You can use Android's WLAN connectivity to connect to the Internet and download updates:

 .. code-block:: console